AP Johnson Blog About Consulting

 Make It Easy to Share

 One of the biggest benefits of end of year recaps is the viral growth and brand awareness they generate.
 But in order for this to happen, you need your users to share their recaps.The key here is to make your recap visually appealing and easy to screenshot.
 Nobody wants to share bland or boring content, so take the time to make the visuals fun and engaging.
-If your content makes your users look good, they are much more likely to share it.Spotify has done a phenomenal job at this, with their striking Spotify Wrapped designs making the rounds on social media, in private DMs, and even in day-to-day conversations.
+If your content makes your users look good, they are much more likely to share it.Spotify has done a phenomenal job at this, with their striking Spotify Wrapped designs making the rounds on social media, in private DMs, and even in-person conversations.
 Not only are their screens easy to screenshot, Spotify has also included several CTAs and integrations throughout the experience that make it easy for users to share their Spotify Wrapped online or with friends.

 What This Means for You